cran-task-views/ClinicalTrials/ClinicalTrials.md

 #### *Group Sequential Designs*

+- `r pkg("BinGSD")` supports the computation of boundaries and conditional power for single-arm group sequential test with binary endpoint, via either asymptotic or exact test.
+The package also provides functions to obtain boundary crossing probabilities given the design.

 - `r pkg("clinfun", priority = "core")` has functions for both design and analysis of clinical trials.
 For phase II trials, it has functions to calculate sample size, effect size, and power based on Fisher's exact test, the operating characteristics of a two-stage boundary, Optimal and Minimax 2-stage Phase II designs given by Richard Simon, the exact 1-stage Phase II design and can compute a stopping rule and its operating characteristics for toxicity monitoring based repeated significance testing; and can calculate sample size for Phase III group sequential designs.

 - `r pkg("GroupSeq")` computes probabilities related to group sequential designs for normally distributed test statistics.
 Enables to derive critical boundaries, power, drift, and confidence intervals of such designs.
 Supports the alpha spending approach by Lan-DeMets (1994) `r doi("10.1002/sim.4780131308")`.

+- `r pkg("grpseq")` supports the design of group sequential trials, including non-binding futility analysis at multiple time points, based on Gallo et al. (2014) `r doi("10.1080/10543406.2014.932285")`.

+- `r pkg("gscounts")` supports the design and analysis of group sequential designs for negative binomial outcomes, as described by Mütze et al. (2018) `r doi("10.1177/0962280218773115")`.

 - `r pkg("gsDesign")` derives group sequential clinical trial designs and describes their properties.
 Particular focus on time-to-event, binary, and continuous outcomes.
 Largely based on methods described in the book *Group Sequential Methods with Applications to Clinical Trials* by Jennison et al. (Chapman & Hall/CRC, ISBN 0-8493-0316-8, 2000).

+- `r pkg("GSED")` provides function to apply "Group sequential enrichment design incorporating subgroup selection" (GSED) method proposed by Magnusson and Turnbull (2013) `r doi("10.1002/sim.5738")`.

+- `r pkg("gsrsb")` implements a gate-keeping procedure to test a primary and a secondary endpoint in a group sequential design with multiple interim looks, including refined secondary boundaries for a gate-keeping test.
+It supports computations for both standard boundaries and boundaries using error spending functions.
+See Tamhane et al. (2018) `r doi("10.1111/biom.12732")` for details.

 - `r pkg("ldbounds", priority = "core")` uses Lan-DeMets Method for group sequential trial; its functions calculate bounds and probabilities of a group sequential trial.

 - `r pkg("lrstat")` enables the design of adaptive group sequential trials, allowing flexibility in sample size adjustments, error spending functions, and the number and timing of interim analyses.
 It also supports a range of methods for adjusted p-values, including graphical approaches and gatekeeping procedures.

 - `r pkg("rpact", priority = "core")` is a comprehensive validated R package for clinical research which enables the design and analysis of confirmatory adaptive group sequential designs with continuous, binary, and survival endpoints.

+- `r pkg("SurrogateSeq")` provides functions to implement group sequential procedures that allow for early stopping to declare efficacy using a surrogate marker and the possibility of futility stopping.
+More details are available in Parast and Bartroff (2024) `r doi("10.1093/biomtc/ujae108")`.

 #### *Randomization*